-Edward L. Ryerson Distinguished Service Professor of Theological Ethics and Director of the Martin Marty Center for the Advanced Study of Religion
+Edward L. Ryerson Distinguished Service Professor of Theological Ethics; also in the College

 MDiv (Duke University)